shizatari/shiza_social_media_automation_mvp2/README.md

 ![Dashboard](screenshots/normalview_dashboard_2.png)

-## **Note:** The screenshots below captured at **25–50% browser zoom** to display the entire application page in a SINGLE IMAGE.
-The application is designed to be viewed at the default **100% browser zoom**, where the UI appears larger and provides the intended viewing experience.
+## **!!NOTE:** The screenshots below captured at **25–50% browser zoom** to display the entire application page in a SINGLE IMAGE.
+The application is designed to be viewed at the default **100% browser zoom**, where the UI appears larger and provides the intended viewing experience. !!

 ### Dashboard Overview